empft/CircuitLaundry/Circuit Reskin/NotesforDeveloper.md

-"Page" -- stores array of stringarray of "Laundry" "Token" -- stores authorization bearer session token "Notification" -- Boolean value for whether notification is toggled
+"Page" -- stores array of stringarray of "Laundry" "Token" -- stores authorization bearer session token "Notification" -- Boolean value for whether notification is toggled "Time" -- Double value for minute the notification should be sent before machine is done

 Json file saved in "LocalMachines.json" in application support directory